-- BDP often used as 'rule of thumb' in choosing size of the FIFO buffer at a router.

-- Other causes of packet/frame loss:

-- Collisions on media (both wired and wireless media {e.g., hidden terminal})

-- Wireless conditions

-- Out-of-order arrival.
+- BDP often used as 'rule of thumb' in choosing size of the FIFO buffer at a router. - Other causes of packet/frame loss: - Collisions on media (both wired and wireless media {e.g., hidden terminal}) - Wireless conditions (SNR, multipath fading) - Out-of-order arrival.